 Having reviewed the recommendations, the Board provided its views on the adequacy and suitability of the internal control system.
 Below is a summary of assessment findings.

-Bangchak values the issues of fraud risks and conflicts of interest, as evident in its requirement for employees to provide data on their conflicts of interest via the e-HR system for their convenience and up-to-date data every year.
+Bangchak values the issues of fraud risks and conflicts of interest, as evident in its requirement for employees to provide data on their conflicts of interest via the HR-Service system for their convenience and up-to-date data every year.

 The company’s strict and suitable measures are in place for engagement in transactions with the major shareholder, directors, among others, to prevent benefit siphoning.
 For instance, such transactions must go through the approval process involving only those free of vested interests.
 Also, data for such transactions must be disclosed under SEC’s rules along with disclosure about related parties or businesses under accounting standards.

 At Bangchak, watertight measures are in place for its transactions with major shareholders, directors, among others, to avert the siphoning of benefits.
 For instance, such transactions must be approved by those without vested interests and such transactions’ data must be disclosed under SEC’s rules, including data on parties or related undertakings under accounting standards.